huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 Please ensure your host machine that will run Replicant meets the following minimum hardware and software prerequisites.

 ### Minimum Hardware Requirements
-* 32 CPU and 64GB Memory
+* 16 CPU cores and 32GB of memory
-* 1 TB SSD/NVMe space
+* 100GB-200GB of SSD/NVMe storage space

 ### Minimum System Requirements
 * Linux (CentOS/Ubuntu/Redhat)